Royal College, Colombo: Cadet Contingent

 The Royal College Cadet Corps is the oldest school cadet contingent in Sri Lanka.
 It was the first cadet battalion to be formed in a school in Ceylon in 1881, attached to the Ceylon Light Infantry soon after its own formation that year.
 Later named the Royal College Volunteer Corps, it was attached to the Ceylon Volunteers by the Volunteer Gazette of 1905.
 In 1979 a Senior Cadet Band Platoon was added.
 In 2007 Royal was one of two schools to establish the first Air Force Cadet platoons in the country.

 Both the Cadet Contingent and Senior Cadet Band Platoon have performed well, gaining claim as two of the finest units in the country.
-Over the years the Cadet Contingent has won the Herman Loose Trophy in many years, and the Senior Cadet Band Platoon has won the Lt.
+Over the years the Cadet Contingent has won the Hermann Loos Trophy in many years, and the Senior Cadet Band Platoon has won the Lt.
 Gen. T.I.
 Weerathunga Trophy ten times.

 School magazines

 The college magazine dates back to 1837 when The Colombo Academy Miscellany and Juvenile Repository was published on a monthly basis during the time of headmaster Rev. Joseph Marsh.
-The Royal College Magazine, the official school magazine, was first published in 1893 and was printed at the Times of Ceylon Press.
+The Royal College Magazine, the official school magazine, was first published in 1893 and was printed in the Times of Ceylon Press.
 Its first editor was E. W. Perera.
 The magazine was published until the 1970s by the school press, edited by students.
 Its publication resumed in 1993 and has continued since.